mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 web: gunicorn project.wsgi --workers 2 --log-file -
 ```

-This file tells Heroku
-to run migrations before launching,
-then run gunicorn
-as the web process
-for the application.

 Another precondition needed
 for your app
 is static files.
-We saw in the static files article
+We saw in the static files episode
 that Django looks
 for static files
 in a single directory